crate.operator.utils.kopf module

 status: WebhookStatus

-class crate.operator.utils.kopf.StateBasedSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False)
+class crate.operator.utils.kopf.StateBasedSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False, operation=None)

 Bases: ABC